Online Resources for First-Year College Students

 Scott Sheffield, University professor, created this site to assist teachers, students, and healthcare professional with A&P. It includes visual representations of anatomy and physiology, quizzes, and Flash animations.

 BBC - Science: The Human Body and Mind

 The British Broadcasting Corporation's Science page has information on the human body, as well as interactive games and challenges using Flash.

 Inner Body is an interactive learning tool features over 300 high-resolution 3D CAD views of over 1500 objects in the body, covering all 13 major anatomical systems maintained by HowToMedia, Inc (USA).
 Flash is not needed for this website.
 Also has the ability to switch between male and female views.

 Chem1 virtual textbook, a reference text for General Chemistry

-Stephen Lower created this textbook and a series of online lessons to replace the tradition text used in his 1st year Chemistry course.
+Stephen Lower created this textbook and a series of online lessons to replace the traditional text used in his 1st-year Chemistry course.
 Now retired from Simon Fraser University (CAN), he maintains the site and offers the materials under the Creative Commons Attribution 3.0 License.

 Chemistry Online, University of Illinois (USA)